Ireland: +353 1 906-9231 - USA: 855-699-6763 - UK: +44 20 3529-6775 info@mv.ie

 What can you do to secure your data?

-Back in the times of POTS (Plain Old Telephone Service) and since the GTD-5 EAX (General Telephone Digital Number 5 Electronic Automatic Exchange), one of the firstdigital telephone exchanges, appeared in the 80s and 90s, all hardware and software had to be duplicated (as well as databases containing billing data) if you wanted to guarantee a reliable and uninterrupted telephone service.
+Back in the times of POTS (Plain Old Telephone Service) and since the GTD-5 EAX (General Telephone Digital Number 5 Electronic Automatic Exchange), one of the first digital telephone exchanges, appeared in the 80s and 90s, all hardware and software had to be duplicated (as well as databases containing billing data) if you wanted to guarantee a reliable and uninterrupted telephone service.
 Spare copies of hardware were to be made active automatically whenever there was a fault.
-The only bottleneck was in the digital subscriber’s line (DSL) connecting homes and offices to the telephone exchange and its interfaces.
+The only bottleneck in the digital subscriber’s line (DSL) connecting homes and offices to the telephone exchange and its interfaces.

 Secure Web Services with Wornex International (Ireland)